Ralph Elliott: Honours

+Elliott was a Foundation Fellow of the Australian Academy of the Humanities (1969).

 In 1990 he was made a Member of the Order of Australia in recognition of "service to the community and to education".
 In 2001 he was awarded the Centenary Medal for "service to Australian society and the humanities in the history of the English language".
 In 2005 he published a short autobiography entitled One Life, Two Languages.